igorstalmach/converter-webapp/README.md

 - A time zone converter.
 - Support for a variety of time zones, including UTC, GMT and different local abbreviations.
 - Not sure what time zone you are in?
 No worries!
 Website automatically detects your public IP address and suggests a time zone based on that.
-- Pick a time in a handy hour picker, select chosen time zones and click convert!
+- Pick a time in a handy hour picker, select desired time zones and click convert!
 - Utilizes an [IP Geolocation API](https://ip-api.com) and [Geolocation Database API](https://geolocation-db.com).
 - Chrome browser recommended for best visuals.